morninj/password-voyeur/README.md

 # Password Voyeur

 A Chrome extension to share your password.
-Embrace your voyeurism!
 For more: https://password-voyeur.appspot.com/.